Last revised: May 22nd, 2018

 Information about you.
 We collect information about you when you participate in our research process and use the Services in a variety of ways:

-- When you create an account, you provide us with information such as your name and email address either directly or via your LinkedIn account.
-We may also ask for your credit card details if you purchase certain Clutch Services.
+When you create an account, you provide us with information such as your name and email address either directly or via your LinkedIn account.
+We may also ask for your credit card or other banking details if you purchase certain Clutch Services.
 You can provide additional information to enhance your profile such as your location, industry, bio, picture, and phone number.
 If you believe that someone has created an unauthorized account depicting you or your likeness, you can request its removal by contacting us.

 - As part of the review submission process, we will collect your name, company name, phone number, and email address for our records, but this information will not be made available to the public.

-- For posted reviews, you will have the option to either remain anonymous (e.g., only your generic job title, company description, industry, company size, and location will be posted with your review) or attribute your comments by providing information such as your name, project details, and your photo.
+- For posted reviews, you will have the option to either remain anonymous (e.g., only your generic job title, company description, industry, company size, and location will be posted with your review) or attribute your comments by providing information such as your name, company name, project details, and your photo.
 If you choose to attribute your review, you agree that we may publicly display such information in connection with your review through the Services.